Midwifery Q & A

 What happens at appointments once my baby is born?

 Midwives provide care for both mothers and babies for six weeks after the birth.
-Whether your baby is born at home or in the hospital, your midwife will provide care in your home within 24 hours of the birth.
+Whether your baby is born at home, hospital or in a birth centre, your midwife will provide care in your home within 24 hours of the birth.
 Clients will have about six midwifery appointments during the six weeks following the birth, including several in the first few days and weeks.
 Midwives monitor the health of mother and baby and provide breastfeeding support.
 Midwives remain available by pager 24 hours a day, every day.
 After six weeks, clients are discharged from midwifery care and will see their family doctor for care.

 Yes.
 Midwives provide the option of a home or hospital birth.
 About one in four women in midwifery care chooses a home birth.
 In some communities, birth centres are also available as a third option to support normal birth.